Yolazega/LocalTax-AI-Assistant/README.md

 > User receives a PDF invoice by email ➜ The IMAP reader downloads it ➜ OCR parser scans it ➜ Vector store matches it to a payment ➜ OpenAI trainer clarifies tax logic ➜ Mapper prepares WISO fields ➜ RPA auto-fills ➜ User checks and submits via ELSTER.

+## ✅ Deployment

+* Easy to extend: Add modules for new countries, new forms.

 ## ⚙️ Requirements

 * Python, LangChain, ChromaDB/FAISS, pytesseract, Selenium, PyAutoGUI.